 Below are travel tips for the coastline from Tamarindo to Playa Danta.
 I chose just this specific area because it is home to the the most well-known coastal tourist destinations in Guanacaste.
 It’s also the coastal area from where the paved road starts to where the paved road ends.

 Guanacaste is known for it’s surfing because it has a variety of waves for beginners, intermediate and advanced surfers.
 I recommend getting a guide or a surf instructor, even if you aren’t a beginner surfer because they can tell you the best places and more importantly, best times to surf, while avoiding crowds or potential dangers.
-Even if you haven’t tried surfing, if you are physically able to, I encourage everyone to try it.
-I’m not a die-hard surfer, but I’m glad that I’ve surfed.
+Even if you haven’t tried surfing, if you are physically able to, I encourage everyone to try it at least once, with a guide or instructor.

-Tamarindo Surf Experience is my favorite outfit and the only ones that I will personally recommend.
-They have taught my entire family and some friends to surf.
+Tamarindo Surf Experience is my favorite outfit.
+Johnny taught my entire family and some friends to surf.
 They are great with both children and adults and will also take photos if you like.
 But if for some reason you don’t use TSE, be sure to ask around and get a recommended instructor.
 Don’t just go with any guy on the beach asking you if you want to surf because there’s a chance you might get hurt, but more likely you’ll just have a bad or frustrating experience.
+Marcos and Mariana with YouAreCostaRica in Playa Grande are great, too.

 Frijoles Locos – great shop and place to rent gear in Playa Grande.